JeffBley/azure-docs/articles/active-directory/b2b/troubleshoot.md

 Common errors include:

-### Invitee’s Admin has disallowed EmailVerified Users from being created in their tenant
+### Invitee’s Admin does not allow email verified users from being created in their tenant

 When inviting users whose organization is using Azure Active Directory, but where the specific user’s account does not exist (for example, the user does not exist in Azure AD contoso.com).
 The administrator of contoso.com may have a policy in place preventing users from being created.
 The user must check with their admin to determine if external users are allowed.
 The external user’s admin may need to allow Email Verified users in their domain (see this [article](/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0) on allowing Email Verified Users).
+To prevent this issue from occurring, we recommend enabling one-time passcode authentication.
+For more information on how to enable one-time passcode, see https://docs.microsoft.com/en-us/azure/active-directory/b2b/one-time-passcode.

 ![Error stating the tenant does not allow email verified users](media/troubleshoot/allow-email-verified-users.png)